yankihue/ci/README.md

 Ci is a wallpaper generator that sets your desktop to a random selection [唐詩三百首 (Three Hundred Tang Poems)](https://en.wikipedia.org/wiki/Three_Hundred_Tang_Poems) every 10 minutes.
 You can manually trigger a new wallpaper generation using the icon on the menubar.
 ## Requirements

 The project uses [齊伋體 qiji-font](https://github.com/LingDong-/qiji-font).
-It's required to download the font from the [https://github.com/LingDong-/qiji-font/releases](releases page) before installing and using this application.
+It's required to download the font from the [releases page](https://github.com/LingDong-/qiji-font/releases) before installing and using this application.

 The `qiji-combo` version is recommended.
 Download `qiji-combo.ttf` and double click to install the font.